gmankab/md_pdf_convert/readme.md

 run on github actions

-1. clone repo
+1. fork repo
+2. go to https://github.com/YOUR_USERNAME/md_pdf_convert/settings/actions -> workflow permissions -> click read and write permissions -> save
-2. put your .md files in md dir
+3. put your .md files in md dir
-3. commit and push changes
+4. commit and push changes
-4. .pdf and .typ files will appear on releases page
+5. .pdf and .typ files will appear on releases page